sassoftware/sas-container-recipes/README.md

 - Multiple Docker images for a full deployment are created (`--type full`).
 The software that is deployed is determined by the software entitlement that is provided in the ZIP file from the Software Order Email (`--zip /path/to/SAS_Viya_deployment_data.zip`).
 - The images are pushed to the namespace in the Docker Registry (`--docker-registry-namespace myuniquename`), which is located at the Docker registry URL (`--docker-registry-url myregistry.myhost.com`).
 - The ingress path (`--virtual-host user-myproject.mylocal.com`) provides the HTTP and HTTPS routes from outside the Kubernetes cluster to services within the cluster.
 - SSSD is configured inside the container (`--addons "auth-sssd"`) to allow the container authentication to connect to LDAP or Active Directory.

-A list of all addons is available in the [project GitHub Wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood).
+**Note:** Before you use the auth-sssd addon, refer to the [documentation wiki](https://github.com/sassoftware/sas-container-recipes/wiki/Appendix:-Under-the-Hood#auth-sssd) for information about prerequisites and how to use it.

 ### Running Multiple Containers